 - What are this person or family’s immediate needs (eg: food, emergency accommodation, warm clothing)?

-The Homeless Services team, medical staff at the Calder Medical Centre and the Alcohol & Other Drug Professionals at the Social Detoxification Service work with the Crisis Care & Community Services team to help ensure the best outcomes for our clients.
+The Homeless Services team, medical staff at the Calder Health Centre and the Alcohol & Other Drug Professionals at the Social Detoxification Service work with the Crisis Care & Community Services team to help ensure the best outcomes for our clients.

 Working in Partnership

 Auckland City Mission staff work closely with many different organisations throughout the wider Auckland region.